top of page

 1. Patient Verification

-Confirm eligibility before every visit.
-Double-check demographics against the insurance card, capture prior authorizations, and record any secondary insurance.
+Always confirm eligibility before visits.
+Match demographics with the insurance card, note prior authorizations, and record secondary insurance.
+For ABA, also check service limits and re-auth requirements.

 2. Coding Accuracy

-Use the most specific ICD-10 and CPT/HCPCS codes.
-For ABA providers, that means keeping ABA billing codes updated and linking each service to the right diagnosis pointer.
+Use specific ICD-10 and CPT/HCPCS codes.
+Keep ABA billing codes current and link each service to the correct diagnosis pointer to support medical necessity.

 3. Provider and Billing Details